-Remember to bind the array controller's contentSet, not its contentArray.
+It is important to note that you bind the array controller's contentSet, not contentArray.
 Managed objects represent to-many relationships using a set, not an array.

-Remember also that by default, removing an object from an array controller whose content set is bound to a relationship simply removes the object from the relationship, not from the object graph.
-If (as is the case) you want the remove operation to act as a delete, you must enable the Deletes Objects On Remove option for the contentSet binding.
+By default, removing an object from an array controller whose content set is bound to a relationship simply removes the object from the relationship, not from the object graph.
+If you want the remove operation to act as a delete, you must enable the Deletes Objects On Remove option for the contentSet binding.